-Arrest made in racist vandalism of suburban Detroit home
+Man charged in racist vandalism of suburban Detroit home

 WARREN, Mich.
-(AP) — An arrest has been made in connection with vandalism and shots fired into the home of a Black suburban Detroit family who have a Black Lives Matter sign in their front window, police said.
+(AP) — A 24-year-old white man has been charged with ethnic intimidation and other counts for firing shots into the home of a Black suburban Detroit family who put a Black Lives Matter sign in their front window, police said Wednesday.

-Warren Police Commissioner Bill Dwyer confirmed the arrest Tuesday night but did not elaborate on charges or the person arrested.
+Warren Police Commissioner Bill Dwyer said at a news conference that the man lives with his parents in the neighborhood and that he confessed to the shooting and acts of vandalism targeting that family, as well as writing “pedophile” on a garage door a few blocks away.

-“It was the No. 1 priority with the Warren Police Department from the day that hate crime took place,” Dwyer told The Detroit News.
-“We used just as much resources as we would in a homicide investigation.”
+“Clearly, they got the bad guy and the bad guy in this case was a racist terrorist,” Warren Mayor James Fouts said Wednesday while lauding police efforts in the case.
+“In this city, we do not tolerate any type of crime, but particularly racist terrorism.
+Make no mistake about it, this was a racist terrorist.”

 On Sept.
 7, shots were fired at Eddie and Candace Hall’s home in Warren.